YangMoLe/stopdepmap/README.md

 - [ ] style the map
 - [ ] style the feature marker with icons with the first thematic of the feature
 - [x] filter the features based on the selection
-- [ ] replace window popup with cool popup
+- [x] replace window popup with cool information field
 - [x] list the features in a list not only the map
+- [ ] Load json from file instead of constant